 WHERE to tailgate:

-Many of the Wolverine tailgating elite stack up shoulder to shoulder in lots adjacent to the Big House on the east and north sides; as well as areas along Main St. These coveted spots can take decades to secure and almost seem to pass down through the generations like family heirlooms.
+Many of the Wolverine tailgating elite stack up shoulder to shoulder in lots adjacent to the Big House on the east and north sides; as well as areas along Main Street.
+These coveted spots can take decades to secure and almost seem to pass down through the generations like family heirlooms.
 Even if you can’t get in, I’d highly recommend strolling through before a game to see what the big league is like.

 For a newcomer to the tailgating scene, I’d suggest trying the U-M golf course or The Ann Arbor Golf & Outing Club, both just south of the Stadium.
 These places offer a fantastic place to stretch out, pitch an awning, and throw a football around or play a round of corn hole.
 If you do find one or both closed due to weather, (you can check online), I recommend finding a house selling EZ-out parking spots for the day of the game.
 I personally feel the west side of the Stadium is a little bit easier to manage post-game if you're staying somewhere in that direction.

 WHEN to tailgate: